t80532292/project_structure/README.md

 # project_structure
 directory layout for the course project

+In the project's root directory, you will need at a minimum the following files:

+package.json

+.gitignore

+Gruntfile.js

 In the app directory, you will be creating your express application.
 Make an app.js file there that connects to your mongodb database, uses any necessary middle-ware, uses the necessary router module, and listens on the port for your application.

 In the models directory, put your truckModel module that exports a mongoose model which uses a foodTruckSchema.